wistia/wistia-open-docs/README.md

 **Note:** Changes to layouts, includes, config files, and static pages (anything in HAML) need to be re-converted.
 Re-run `rake preview` to see updates.

+This also means that if you make changes to HAML or SASS files, **you'll need to commit both files** -- the HAML and the HTML, the SASS and the CSS.

 ### How to Delete Pages

 Did you find something tragically old in the docs?
 Yeah, me too.
 Here's how to delete that bad boy.